 What happens after the finish line?

-After the finish line, the athlete must be accompanied by one handler, to their vehicle located at Charlotte Pass.
+After the finish line, the athlete should make their way to their vehicle with their handler, located at Charlotte Pass.

 Will there be an awards ceremony?